kjyu1292/007-TSP-Gym/README.md

 Discounted reward function is modified.
 The common practice places heavy portion of its focus on the near future steps.
 The modified version discounted rewards of a state place its focus on, instead, both ends of a trajectory, and with little to zero within the middle section. e.g. State value of s_i at time step 39 has roughly 95% of its value constituted of rewards from step 40 and the final time step.
 This modded version provide faster convergence and a more stable training.

+* TODO
+  Validating the training process of vanilla DQN by looking at its proof of convergence, i.e. Cauchy Sequence & Contraction Mapping Theorem.